paypal/skipto/README.md

 ## Version History

+### Version 4.0.5
+* Fixes a problem introduced in version 4.0.4 when button tooltip was updated, restores support for `buttonTitle` and `buttonTitleWithAccesskey` configuration properties.

 ### Version 4.0.4
 * Popup tooltip shows accesskey to open menu when button on hover or focus.